How to Make Money From Nothing By Writing Online

 - In content creation, you usually don't reap the benefits of your work until the second year.

 If you do the right things as described in your first year, then you'll see progress.

-The last three months I witnessed an exponential earnings increase as my viewership began to soar, and it felt crazy.
+In the following months I witnessed an exponential earnings increase as my viewership began to soar, and it felt crazy.